-Rapidly rising or fluctuating complexity is a precursor of a crisis.
-This is why every modern business should monitor its complexity.
+Rapidly rising complexity is a precursor of a crisis.
+Beyond Machine Learning.

 Complexity technology establishes a radically innovative means of anticipating crises.
-Systems under severe stress or on a path to collapse undergo either rapid complexity fluctuations or exhibit a consistent growth of complexity.
+Systems under severe stress or on a path to collapse undergo rapid complexity fluctuations or exhibit a consistent growth of complexity.
 If complexity is not measured, these precious crisis precursors will go unnoticed.
-Conventional methods are unable to identify such precursors.

 Our complexity-based crisis anticipation functions in real-time and may be applied to: